Breaking Dawn: Part Two (2012)

 I can’t say the Twilight movies have gotten better as they’ve gone, though Condon has proven to be an apt choice to steer this franchise to a close.
 He’s given the franchise a bit more life, a bit more blood.
 I’ll never admit that the love story of Bella and Edward deserved five full-fledged movies, but I recognize the significance Twilight stands in many young girls lives.
 Fans will eat this stuff up.
 They’ll certainly enjoy the Bella/Edward sex where she doesn’t end up bruised.
 For them, it ends in a fitting sendoff, even after the jolts of text deviation morphs into giggled recounts on car rides home.
 For them, Breaking Dawn Part 2 will be the perfect ending to their beloved series.
 I can’t imagine anyone indifferent to the series working up that much interest, but I can say with sincerity that Breaking Dawn Part 2 is the best film in the Twilight series and potentially worth seeing for the rollercoaster ride of bewildered fan reactions.
 Now that the last blood has been drained from this franchise, let’s move on to more important items… like the next Hunger Games movie.

 Nate’s Grade: B-

-Posted on November 16, 2012, in 2012 Movies and tagged dakota fanning, drama, fantasy, kristen stewart, michael sheen, robert pattinson, romance, sequel, taylor lautner, vampires.
+Posted on November 16, 2012, in 2012 Movies and tagged bill condon, book, dakota fanning, drama, fantasy, kristen stewart, michael sheen, robert pattinson, romance, sequel, taylor lautner, vampires.
 Bookmark the permalink.
 Leave a comment.